nivel36/janus/README.md

 # Janus

-Janus is a Jakarta EE-based application for managing company time records.
+Janus is a **Spring/Angular**-based application for managing company time records.
 It facilitates the tracking of employees' working hours, helping to comply with labor regulations and optimize time management.

 ## Features